parinaz-st/parinaz-st.github.io/_pages/about.md

 **Professional Experience**

-I have worked on various high-impact projects in the financial and technology sectors, including:
+I have worked on various high-impact projects, including:

 - **Middle East Bank**: The implementation of Banking as a Service (BaaS) platforms
 - **Novin Kish Informatics Services Corporation**: The implementationt, configuration, and deployment  of Cheque Book Issuance Management System (SAYAD), Integrating Services  with the Public Key Infrastructure (PKE),